Local Music Stores

 • Sudbury Music on Route 20 - 354 Boston Post Rd.
 978.443.8610.
 Rental service, carries supplies, has repair shop, has lesson teachers.

-• DRUMS: There are many places to look at & play drum sets & such: The Guitar Center, Jack's Drum Shop in Boston.
-Before buying a set, talk to your child's private teacher (and I would not buy a set for a student without a private teacher).
+• DRUMS: There are many places to look at & play drum sets & such: Music Go Round, The Guitar Center, Daddy's Junky Music, etc. Before buying a set, talk to your child's private teacher (and I would not buy a set for a student without a private teacher).
 The cymbals are the most expensive & the most important part of the set - don't skimp on cymbals if your child is a serious musician.

 • Johnson Strings (for violins, violas, cellos & basses) can be found at http://www.johnson-inst.com/